What this is all about

 - Designer (extraordinaire) Tania Richter chronicled the real-life impact this has had on her.

 This is obviously very disappointing on a number of levels.
-Primarily, I don't want people to be hurt.
-Secondarily, I don't want people to be edged out of using an incredibly useful site.
-And also, for me specifically, business-wise, Ravelry as a selling channel for my patterns accounted for almost 90% of my sales last year, a percentage that's been steadily on the rise since 2013.
-Although I've had other sales channels, I always used to direct people to Ravelry by default because of the ease of use for all concerned.
+For one thing, I don't want people to be hurt.
+As well, I don't want people to be edged out of using an incredibly useful site.
+Not just crafters, but also, for many fibre-related businesses, Ravelry as a selling and/or marketing channel has been essential over the years.

-(Incidentally, as a designer, I noticed that activity on Ravelry around my designs - likes, queues, etc. - has noticeably tanked since it became clear the redesign was harming people.)
+(Incidentally, as a designer, I noticed that activity on Ravelry around my designs - likes, queues, etc. - noticeably tanked after the redesign was launched.)

 - Summaries: